Ewicks/advanced-banking-system-proj-3/README.md

 ## Deployment

+- add steps how to get coin api key

+- how to set up env.py
+- see [env_sample](env_sample.py) for an example.

+-
 ## Credits

 - I have used this tutorial to guide me through the project, while expanding on it with my own ideas.
 [You Tube video](https://www.youtube.com/watch?v=BRssQPHZMrc)